vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-performance-issues.md

 ## Capture process logs using Process Monitor

 Process Monitor (ProcMon) is an advanced monitoring tool that can show real-time processes.
-You can use this to capture the performance issue as it is occurring.
+You can use this tool to capture the performance issue as it is occurring.

 1. Download [Process Monitor v3.89](/sysinternals/downloads/procmon) to a folder like `C:\temp`.